Investors eye tracking differences, liquidity as bond ETFs balloon

 This indicated the ETF provider had taken an active decision to avoid Banco Popular bonds, causing an outperformance compared with the underlying iBoxx Markit high-yield corporate debt index, which includes them.

-"Taking an active stance like that may go in your favor, or it may go against you," Lesne said.
+"Taking an active stance like that may go in your favour, or it may go against you," Lesne said.

 The premium or discount at which an ETF trades to its net asset value can also widen significantly in times of heightened buying or selling pressure, data shows.